Breaking the Barrier of 2 for the Competitiveness of Longest Queue Drop: Live and Let Die

 \section{Live and Let Die}

-Analyzing the S-increases is relatively easy.
-Most of the remainder of the proof is focused on analyzing the L-increases.
 We start by deriving a helpful lower bound on $n^i + \alpha \cdot o^i - \Delta^i \Psi$.
-For this, we first introduce the notion of live and dying queues, which are defined with respect to a fixed queue $q\in \calQ^i$ with $\hat{e}_q > 0$.
-(While the following definition works for any step $t$, we will need it only for $t = \tau_i\ge t_q$ for some phase $i$.)
+For this, we first introduce the notion of live and dying queues, which are defined with respect to a fixed queue $q$ with $t_q\le \tau_i$ and $\hat{e}_q > 0$.
+For this fixed queue, we need to define live and dying queues up until the first phase that comes after \OPT transmits the last \OPT-extra packet from $q$ not canceled out by an \LQD-extra packet.
+Let $j_q := \min\{j : \hat{e}^j_q = 0\}$ be the index $j$ of the earliest step $\tau_j$ in which all remaining \OPT-extra packets to be transmitted from $q$ (if any) are canceled out; as $\hat{e}_q > 0$, index $j_q$ is well-defined (possibly $j_q = \ell+1$, which ends at the last step $\tau_{\ell+1}-1=T$ when a queue is active).

-\begin{definition} Let $t$ be a time step and fix a queue $q$ with $t_q\le t$ and $\hat{e}_q > 0$.
-Let $q'$ be a queue for which \LQD stores at least one packet at time step $t$.
-Queue $q'$ is called \emph{live} with respect to (w.r.t.) queue $q$ at time step $t\ge t_q$ if \begin{enumerate}[label=(\roman*)] \item $t<t_{q'}$, i.e., $q'$ overflows at some time step in the future, or \item $e_{q'}=0$ and $s^{t'}_{\LQD}(q') > 0$, where $t'$ is the earliest time step for which $e_q^{t'}=0$ \end{enumerate} or both.
-Otherwise, $q'$ is called \emph{dying} with respect to queue $q$ at time $t$. \end{definition} Note that step $t'$ referred to in~(ii) is after $t_q$, since $e^t_q = e_q \ge \hat{e}_q > 0$ in any step $t$ before the first \OPT-extra packet is transmitted from $q$, and that $e_{q'}>0$ implies that $q'$ becomes empty in the \LQD buffer before it becomes empty in the \OPT buffer, by Observation~\ref{obs:t_q}.
-Intuitively, at time step $t$, a queue $q'$ is dying with respect to $q$ if it no longer overflows and if \OPT still stores packets for $q'$ or for $q$ (or for both) by the time step when queue $q'$ becomes empty in the \LQD buffer.
+\begin{definition} Fix a queue $q$ with $\hat{e}_q > 0$, and consider a phase $i$ with $t_q\le \tau_i$ and $i \le j_q$.
+Let $q'$ be a queue for which \LQD stores at least one packet at time step $\tau_i$.
+Queue $q'$ is called \emph{live} with respect to (w.r.t.) queue $q$ at time step $\tau_i$ if \begin{enumerate}[label=(\roman*)] \item $\tau_i<t_{q'}$, i.e., $q'$ overflows at some time step after the $i$-th phase, or \item $e_{q'}=0$ and $s^{j_q}_{\LQD}(q') \ge 1$, \end{enumerate} or both.
+Otherwise, $q'$ is called \emph{dying} with respect to queue $q$ at time $\tau_i$. \end{definition} Note that step $\tau_{j_q}$ referred to in $s^{j_q}_{\LQD}(q')$ is after $t_q$, since $\hat{e}^t_q = \hat{e}_q > 0$ in any step $t$ before the first \OPT-extra packet is transmitted from $q$.
+Furthermore, $e_{q'}>0$ implies that $q'$ becomes empty in the \LQD buffer before it becomes empty in the \OPT buffer, by Observation~\ref{obs:t_q}.
+Intuitively, and assuming that $\hat{e}_q = e_q$, at time step $\tau_i$, a queue $q'$ is dying with respect to $q$ if (i) it no longer overflows and (ii) either \LQD runs out of packets to send from $q'$ before the time step \OPT does or \LQD runs out of packets to send from $q'$ before the beginning of phase $j_q$.